17 August 2022

-Dry eye syndrome is caused by a disorder of the tear film, either due to a deficiency in tear production (aqueous-deficient) or due to excessive evaporation (evaporative) that consists of inflammation of the eye surface and neurosensory changes that lead to eye discomforts.
+Dry eye syndrome is a disease caused by a disorder of the tear film, either due to a deficiency in tear production (aqueous-deficient) or due to excessive evaporation (evaporative) that consists of inflammation of the eye surface and neurosensory changes that lead to eye discomforts.
 It is an under-diagnosed disease as patients with mild dry eye do not go to a specialist.
 It is estimated that there are around 100 million people worldwide affected by this disease.

 Dry Eye Syndrome explained in first person